 5. Trellis Planter Holder Vertical Garden Design

-If you have one trellis or several, they don’t have to stand naked or be only for climbing plants.
+If you have one trellis or several, they don’t have to stand naked or be only for climbing plant varieties.
 With a little bit of tinkering, you can attach planters to them and have an instant vertical garden!

 6. Chicken Wire Vertical Gardening System